shan-kmr/loop-news/README.md

    - Brave News API is called with the search parameters
    - Results are sorted by age
    - Topic grouping is applied
-   - Summaries are generated for each day
+   - Summaries are generated for each day using the configured AI model
    - Results and summaries are cached

 ### Topic Grouping Process